11.46

-Out of 24 total brands in the Industrial Chemicals industry39.80
+Out of 24 total brands in the Industrial Chemicals industry13.90

-Out of 35 total brands in the Industrial Chemicals industryBrand publicly commits to carrying out green supply chain management, OR Brand responds to public inquiries about green supply chain management.
+Out of 112 total brands in the Industrial Chemicals industryBrand appoints someone to follow up on green supply chain management in China.

 Brand publicly requires supplier environmental compliance in writing, such as in their Supplier Code of Conduct, and commits to stakeholders that it will push suppliers to adopt corrective actions.